MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/searching-for-kd-connection-servers.md

 ---
 title: Searching for KD Connection Servers
-description: You can use KD or CDB with the -QR command-line option to obtain a list of available KD connection servers that are running on a network server.This list may include servers that no longer exist but which were not shut down properly -- connecting to one of these generates an error message.
-The list will also include debugging servers and user-mode process servers.
-The server type will be indicated in each case.The syntax for this is as follows ms.assetid: 24ff0e2f-d40a-4f52-91ef-e766b9387a8a
+description: You can use KD or CDB with the -QR command-line option to obtain a list of available KD connection servers that are running on a network server. ms.assetid: 24ff0e2f-d40a-4f52-91ef-e766b9387a8a
 keywords: ["Searching for KD Connection Servers Windows Debugging"]
 topic_type: